CO2 emissions resulting from all trips on Bookmundi will be offset via investments in carbon reduction projects.

 Our tour of Morocco starts in the Red City.
 With its dusty rooftops, maze-like streets and bustling souks, Marrakech encompasses the essence of Morocco.

 There are no activities planned for today, so you're free to arrive at any time and explore the city or relax by the hotel pool.
-If you'd like an airport transfer, you'll need to arrive at Marrakech Menara Airport (RAK), which is around a 20-minute drive from our hotel.
-Our tour leader will meet you in the hotel reception at 6pm for a welcome meeting and then an optional dinner.
-If you arrive later, they'll catch you up as soon as possible.
-You may wish to head into the medina and people watch while you sip a mint tea in Jemaa el-Fna (the main square) or visit the Jardin Majorelle.
+You may wish to head into the medina and people watch while you sip a mint tea in Djemaa el-Fna (the main square) or visit the Jardin Majorelle.

 Accommodation:Hotel Bleu Sea Le Printemps (or similar)

 day 2 - Full day in Marrakech, visit the historic medina, Ben Youssef Medrassa and the souks.
-Afternoon craft workshop with a choice of activities
+Afternoon craft workshop

-After breakfast we dive straight into the heady delights of Marrakech with a guided walking tour.
-We'll pass by the rose-coloured Koutoubia (booksellers) Mosque on the way to the Ben Youssef Medrassa, a ornately decorated former Islamic school where we witness first hand how generations of young Moroccans were educated and the workings of an Islamic school.
+After breakfast, we dive straight into the heady delights of Marrakech with a guided walking tour.
+We'll pass by the rose-coloured Koutoubia (booksellers) Mosque on the way to the Ben Youssef Medrassa, a ornately decorated former Islamic school where we witness first-hand how generations of young Moroccans were educated and the workings of an Islamic school.

 Meals:Breakfast